 Oh, and as if that weren’t heavy enough, there’s a trio of deranged Swedish assassins on their tail – sent by bureaucratic time police force the Commission, natch – and they have to say goodbye to the new (in some cases, better) lives they’ve made for themselves while time lost.

 So yes, it’s safe to say that Umbrella Academy Season 2 pretty much doubles down on the zany high-concept hijinks that defined its freshman escapades.
-However, the difference this time around is that everything feels much more assured, resulting in a more briskly paced, emotionally resonant show which serves up a disarmingly affecting meditation on family alongside its more superficial razzle-dazzle.
+However, the difference this time around is that everything feels much more assured, resulting in a briskly paced, emotionally resonant show which offers an affecting meditation on family alongside its more superficial razzle-dazzle.

 Style finally equals substance